Head: Tracey O'Brien

 Emotional Literacy Support Assistant (ELSA), School Counsellor, external services including Education Wellbeing Practitioner, School Nurse, Educational Psychologist, Clinical Psychologist, CAMHS

-Enter your postcode to see directions to Wallington High School for Girls
+Enter your postcode to see directions to Wallington (Girls)

 Route 127 from Sutton, Route 455 from Morden